what we do

 SUSTAINABLE URBAN TRANSPORT PLANNING

 “By 2030,provide access to safe, affordable, accessible and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons.”

 What We Are Doing

-We are focusing on road safety audits of the cities especially on basic road infrastructure and come up with detailed remedial solutions for the local authorities to upgrade this where ever required.
+We are focusing on road safety awareness programme and audits of the cities especially on basic road infrastructure and come up with detailed remedial solutions for the local authorities to upgrade this where ever required.
 We involve all stake holders in this so that a centralized command center could take over for an immediate and quick action to improve.
 We are making Emergency Response an integral part of road infrastructure by identifying high risk stretches in the cities and making emergency services readily and quickly available.

 Our Success Stories

 Safe Schools Secure Journeys